rexresearch

 above-mentioned position, whilst they strike the surrounding air

-time traverse the copper wires impregnating them with negative
+same time traverse the copper wires impregnating them with

-electricity.
-The extent of the layer of ionized air and the
+negative electricity.
+The extent of the layer of ionized air and

-greater or lesser power of the apparatus in which the Roentgen and
+the greater or lesser power of the apparatus in which the

-the rapidity of light in all directions, must on their way through
+with the rapidity of light in all directions, must on their way

-space meet with the obstacle, so to say, wherever it may be,
+through space meet with the obstacle, so to say, wherever it may

-formed by the conductivity of the ionized air through the action
+be, formed by the conductivity of the ionized air through the

-of the Roentgen rays projected by the tube, and attracted and
+action of the Roentgen rays projected by the tube, and attracted

-absorbed by this conductivity of the air, they produce in the
+and absorbed by this conductivity of the air, they produce in

-non-conductor, only the layer struck by the rays becomes charged
+a non-conductor, only the layer struck by the rays becomes

-with electricity, and the air which surrounds it must retain its
+charged with electricity, and the air which surrounds it must

-insulating properties.
-With respect to electric waves absorbed by
+retain its insulating properties.
+With respect to electric waves

 "Electric waves suffer the least absorption when travelling